NikitaPanasevych/react-blog-website/README.md

 You can add and delete posts using this website.
-Project is built using React, Material UI and Taulwind CSS.
+Project is built using React, Material UI and Tailwind CSS.

-Minor changes of CSS is needed, add media query for responsive design.